schroederapps/corona-settings/README.md

 ## Overview
 This is a Lua module that is designed to add easy saving & loading of user settings in a Corona SDK project.
 Settings are saved to the app's documents directory as a set of 2 text files:

-1. *settings.data* is a base64-encoded JSON string containing key/value pairs that you define in your code.
-Not user-readable without decoding, but easily decoded, and hence able to be tampered with.
+1. `settings.data` is a base64-encoded JSON string containing key/value pairs that you define in your code.
-2. *_settings.data* is a SHA-512 hash of that same JSON string, used to check for any tampering.
+2. `_settings.data` is a SHA-512 hash of that same JSON string, used to check for any tampering.

-While savvy users could technically dig into their settings file and read the key/value pairs within, they would not be able modify those settings for use in the app, because the module reverts user settings to your pre-defined defaults if it detects that tampering has occurred.
+While savvy users could technically dig into their settings file and modify the key/value pairs within `settings.data`, the module prevents tampering by checking that a fresh hash of `settings.data` matches the saved hash and reverts user settings to your pre-defined defaults if they do not.
+Since the key used to generate the hash is not stored in the save files, users will not be able to recreate a matching hash.

 ## How to use